 The following studies are being performed outside of the activities planned and budgeted under the Redesigned Study Plan.
 These studies will provide considerable data that will be useful to analyzing and understanding air quality in the Scenic Area.
 This is not a complete list of studies and is presented to identify several of the studies that will provide a resource in addition to those studies proposed under this Redesigned Study Plan.
 These studies will continue to be performed even if the Redesigned Study Plan is not implemented because they are funded for different purposes by different organizations.
-It is important to note the costs that have been associated with several of these studies in that many of these activities represent a significant expenditure of resources that will be leveraged by this Redesigned Study Plan.
+Estimated costs have been associated with several of these studies to identify the magnitude of resources that will be leveraged by this Redesigned Study Plan.